Larasati Gading

-Larasati I R Gading (born 14 November 1971, Stuttgart) is an Indonesian equestrian athlete.
+Larasati Iris Rischka Gading (born 14 November 1971, Stuttgart) is an Indonesian equestrian athlete.
 Gading represented Indonesia on international competitions since 2001.
 She won individual bronze at the Asian Games in 2014 and won double gold during the SEA-Games in 2011 and 2015.
 She is the most successful dressage rider for Indonesia in history and is also coach and judge in Eventing and Dressage on international level.
 Before starting her career as professional equestrian athlete at the age of 27, Gading was an international model and brand ambassador for an Indonesian cosmetic brand.

 In 2018, Gading married the German businessman and entrepreneur Andy Todzi.
 She is fluent in English, German, Indonesian, French, Dutch and Italian.